• Ticket Fines and Penalties in Wyoming

 Major Offenses

-You face a one-year license suspension of disqualification for the following major offenses:
+You face license suspension or disqualification for the following major offenses:

 • Operating a commercial motor vehicle (CMV) with a BAC of 0.04%.